Combination

 Skin On Other Parts of the Body

-While the face is the most common area to have combination skin, the entire body may suffer from the same skin type.
+While the face is the most common area in which combination skin is present, the entire body may suffer from the same skin type.
 For example, while the back may produce too much oil and see the same issues with acne as the t-zone, the upper arms may suffer from chronic dryness.

 Anywhere there is a collection of oil glands, it will become an oily area when combined with skin.
 Other areas will be left without natural moisture because the body believes it produces enough.
 With combination skin, this skin is most likely to develop after puberty and remain from early adulthood until the later stages of life.

-Some teenagers may experience combination skin during puberty.
-Then it will clear up into the early twenties.
-Some women will see their oily skin develop into combination as they age.
+Some teenagers may experience combination skin during puberty, which will clear up into their early twenties.
+Some women will see their oily skin develop a combination as they age.

 Combination skin is frustrating for women, as the same cleaners and products working in the t-zone are useless outside this area and vice versa.
 In addition, anything too aggressive will only worsen acne, and anything too light will leave the skin dry and red.